xstrengthofonex/learning-hub-api/README.md

 To run all tests, use this commands:
 - pytest

+To run the application, use this command:
+- python -m learning_hub.app

 # Contributing to Learning Hub API
 - Checkout a new feature branch: git checkout -b feature-branch-name
 - Write an acceptance test